KAR-NG/Dirty-Data-Challenge-/cleaning.md

     ## 3 poinsett     4
     ## 4 sprint       4

-Next, I will clean up the 4000 and 1000 in the “row” and “col” columns.
+Now, the removal of row 17 and 18 has been successful.
+Comming up, I will clean up the 4000 and 1000 in the “row” and “col” columns.

 **Step 5: Cleaning outlier values in row and col**